Is 1 John 1 for believers or unbelievers?

 |10||If we claim we have not sinned, we make him out to be a liar and his word has no place in our lives.|

-It seems clear to me that for the first part of the chapter John is doing a fair impersonation of Prince Charles by referring to himself in the majestic plural.
+It seems clear that for the first part of the chapter John is doing a fair impersonation of Prince Charles by referring to himself in the majestic plural.
 Don’t laugh: this habit actually originated with the kings and princes of the Old Testament.
 (See 2 Samuel 16:20 for an example.)
 But halfway through John switches to Thomas Jefferson adopting a “we-the-people” voice.

 Why do I think 1 John 1 is addressed to unbelievers?

-In the following verses John gives us a very comprehensive description.
+In the following verses John gives us a comprehensive description.
 Let us consider how this group compares with the typical Christian.
 See if you can spot the difference…

 |Verse||John’s audience (the “You”)||Christians|

-|3||They do not have fellowship (koinonia) with us as we have with God; they alienated from the life of God (Eph 4:18)||We have fellowship (koinonia) with Christ and all the members of His body (1 Cor 1:9, 1 Jn 1:7)|
+|3||They do not have fellowship (koinonia) with us as we have with God; they alienated from the life of God (Eph 4:18)||We have fellowship (koinonia) with Christ and all the members of his body (1 Cor 1:9, 1 Jn 1:7)|

 |5||They need to hear the message that John has heard||We have heard and believed the message (Rom 10:17)|

 |6||They walk in darkness||We walk in the light (Joh 8:12)|